A-Lachs/ds_fraud_detection/README.md

 ## 5. Best result
+...

 ## 6. Ideas
+...

-# Set up the virtual environment
+# How to set up the virtual environment

+-   The following examples are based on the assumption that you have installed [pyenv](https://github.com/pyenv-win/pyenv?tab=readme-ov-file) to handle different python versions.
+-   Create the virtual environment and install the required packages by running following commands for [macOS](#for-macos) or [windowsOS](#for-windowsos).

 ## For **`macOS`**:

--   Install the virtual environment and the required packages by running following commands.

 ### Option A

--   Make the setup using the [Makefile](Makefile):
+-   Create the virtual environment using a [Makefile](Makefile) and activate it with the following commands

     ```BASH
     make setup
-    ```
--   After that active your environment:
-    ```BASH
     source .venv/bin/activate
     ```

 ### Option B

-- Create and activatethe virtual environment with the following commands:
+- Create and activate the virtual environment with the following commands

     ```BASH
     pyenv local 3.11.3